awublack/Hbt-TDLAS-secondHarmonic/README.md

 Conventionally, lock-in amplifier is used to demodulate the second harmonic, and it requires reference signal, which is very inconvenient.

-The paper presents a method to demodulate the second harmonic without reference signal.
+We presents a method to demodulate the second harmonic without reference signal.
 As no reference signal is required, the proposed method benefits second harmonic demodulation with convenient operation and efficiency.